UK Balance of Payments, The Pink Book: 2024

 Notes:

-1. Please note, this experimental map includes the UK’s largest counterpart countries.
+1. This experimental map includes the UK’s largest counterpart countries.

-2. Investment data for 2022 does not include annual benchmark data.
+2. Investment data for 2022 does not include annual benchmark.

-From this point forward, when we refer to investments, we use the three main types of investments (direct, portfolio and other) excluding financial derivatives and employee stock options and reserve assets.
+The remainder of this section refers to investments that include the three main types of investments (direct, portfolio, and other), excluding financial derivatives, and employee stock options and reserve assets.
 This is because it is possible to estimate the impact of both currency and price changes on the three main types of investments.

-In most years, the financial flows are one of the main factors driving the change in the UK's assets and liabilities.
-The variations in stock not only reflect the accumulation of new assets and liabilities but also the disposal or revaluation of existing ones and changes in the sterling exchange rate.
-Changes in exchange rates affect the sterling value of UK assets abroad as they are mainly denominated in foreign currencies.
-Another factor that could affect the revaluation of these assets and liabilities is equity price movements, which can affect the value, not the underlying volume.
+In most years, the financial flows are one of the main factors causing the change in the UK’s assets and liabilities.
+The variations in stock not only reflect the accumulation of new assets and liabilities, but also the disposal or revaluation of existing ones and changes in the sterling exchange rate.
+Changes in exchange rates affect the sterling value of UK assets abroad, as they are mainly denominated in foreign currencies.
+Another factor that could affect the revaluation of these assets and liabilities is equity price movements, which can affect the value but not the underlying volume.

-The value of UK assets, excluding derivatives and reserve assets, increased by £184.4 billion while UK liabilities, excluding derivatives and special drawing rights, increased by £101.7 billion between 2021 and 2022.
-Therefore, the net position in 2022, excluding derivatives, special drawing rights and reserve assets, decreased for a sixth consecutive year to a net liability of £277.0 billion (11.1% of GDP).
+The value of UK assets, excluding derivatives and reserve assets, increased by £23.1 billion between 2022 and 2023.
+The value of UK liabilities, excluding derivatives and special drawing rights, increased by £374.5 billion between 2022 and 2023.
+Therefore, the net position, excluding derivatives, special drawing rights and reserve assets, decreased for a seventh consecutive year to a net liability of £682.1 billion (25.1% of GDP) in 2023.

-Both assets and liabilities experienced increased currency revaluations, by £861.7 billion and £525.1 billion, respectively.
-These were the main contributors to asset and liability totals and the highest currency revaluations since 2016 as the British pound devalued against the US dollar over the year to the end of 2022.
+Both assets and liabilities experienced decreased currency revaluations, by £469.0 billion and £271.1 billion, respectively.
+These partly reversed the large increases seen in 2022, which had the highest currency revaluations since 2016.
+This was because the British pound devalued against the US dollar over the year to the end of 2022.

-To obtain the exchange rate impact, we have calculated currency changes by calculating sterling exchange rate movements against a basket of currencies.
-Similarly, price movements are modelled using a combination of stocks and bond indices including end-quarter share prices for the Dow Jones industrial, MSCI Europe ex UK, FTSE All share and Nikkei 225 exchanges.
-For more information, see our Analysis of the UK's international investment position: 2016 article.
+We have calculated currency changes by calculating sterling exchange rate movements against a basket of currencies to obtain the exchange rate impact.
+Similarly, we model price movements using a combination of stocks and bond indices, including end-quarter share prices for the Dow Jones Industrial Average Index, MSCI Europe ex UK Index, FTSE All Share Index, and Nikkei 225 Index exchanges.
+For more information, see our Analysis of the UK's international investment position article.

 Nôl i'r tabl cynnwys